William Ernest Johnson: Work

 Johnson, who suffered poor health, published little.
 That, though "very able", he was "lacking in vigour" and had "published almost nothing" is a matter Bertrand Russell commented upon unsympathetically in a letter to Ottoline Morrell of 23 February 1913.
 Johnson's obituary in The Times, penned by J. M. Keynes, more kindly reports that "his critical intellect did not readily lend itself to authorship."
 A memorial in Mind also proffered a charitable partial explanation of his reluctance to publish.
 In plainer terms, C. D. Broad wrote that Johnson "wrote much, but owing to ill-health and excessive diffidence and self-criticism he published very little."

 Johnson's major publication was a three volume work Logic which was based on his lectures, Its volumes appeared, along with favourable reviews in the journal Mind, in 1921, 1922, and 1924.

 This work may never have been published if it had not been for the efforts of Newnham student Naomi Bentwich (1891–1988).
 Bentwich persuaded him to publish, typed and co-edited the manuscript and encouraged him to finish the project.
 The preface to the first volume carries the acknowledgement: "I have to express my great obligations to my former pupil, Miss Naomi Bentwich, without whose encouragement and valuable assistance in the composition and arrangement of the work, it would not have been produced in its present form."
 A fourth volume on probability was never finished, but parts of it would be published posthumously as articles in Mind.

 Logic ensured his election to the British Academy and won him honorary degrees from the universities of Manchester and Aberdeen.
 Though conceding that Logic was "dated", even at publication, Sébastien Gandon argues that it would be unfair, given "the richness of his thought", to see Johnson "only as a member of the British logic 'old guard' pushed aside by the Principia Mathematica" of Alfred North Whitehead and Bertrand Russell.
 Gandon contends that "many of Johnson's insights are today an integral part of philosophy" and that this is so especially of Johnson's doctrine of determinable and determinate.
 Johnson's work and influence in this latter regard is discussed in the Stanford Encyclopedia of Philosophy entry on Determinables and Determinates by Jessica Wilson.

-"The Logical Calculus" (1892) reveals the technical capabilities of Johnson's youth, and that he was significantly influenced by the formal logical work of Charles Sanders Peirce.
+In his early work "The Logical Calculus" (1892), as Baruch Brody notes, he "developed an elegant version of Boolean propositional and functional logic, using conjunction and negation as his primitive symbols."
+It reveals the technical capabilities of Johnson's youth.
 The article begins as follows:

 "As a material machine economises the exertion of force, so a symbolic calculus economises the exertion of intelligence ... the more perfect the calculus, the smaller the intelligence compared to the results."

 A. N. Prior's Formal Logic cites this article several times.